netfron/auth0-front-angular/README.md

-# AngularJS 5 Sample Application
+# AngularJS 5 Sample Application with Auth0